soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation actions page

 When you click the Actions node or Action tab, you go to a view that shows all the play book actions that are recommended for remediation after the investigation has completed.

 The actions capture a complete list of all the action steps Microsoft recommend you take at the end of a investigation.
-The experience allows you to remediate from within the interface directly, buy selecting one or a multiple step actions, then clicking approve will allow the remediations to begin running (you will require appropriate permissions for example, Security Reader can view actions but not approve them).
+You can take remediation actions here by selecting one or more actions.
+Clicking Approve will allow remediations to begin running.
+(Appropriate permissions might be required. for example, Security Reader can view actions but not approve them.)

 ![AIR investigations action page](media/air-investigationactionspage.png)